makersmakingchange/Flex-Battery-Interrupter/README.md

 ## Attribution
+### Contributors
 Dale Grover contributed to the inital idea and design of the battery interrupter using a flexible PCB.

-The PCB, 3D printable jack enclosure and all documentation was completed by Makers Making Change..
+The PCB, 3D printable jack enclosure, and all documentation was completed by Makers Making Change.

 ## License
 Copyright (c) 2022 Neil Squire / Makers Making Change.